 Attention Deficit Hyperactivity Disorder (ADHD) is a common mental health disorder that affects roughly 4.4% of American adults each year.
 ADHD can also affect children.
 Although ADHD is prevalent, about 20% of people who have ADHD seek treatment.
 Worse yet, more than 10% of adults with ADHD have severe cases.
-Symptoms of ADHD, like other mental health and substance abuse disorders, will continue to get worse until you engage in treatment.
-Medications like Vyvanse vs Adderall are typically used to treat ADHD.
+Symptoms of ADHD, like other mental health and substance use disorders, will continue to get worse until you engage in treatment.
+Medications like Vyvanse vs. Adderall are typically used to treat ADHD.

 What is ADHD?